-The West Balkans are at a turning point in the development of their regional transport connectivity programs.
-With the construction of the Bar-Boljare Highway, Montenegro’s political leadership has an important opportunity to reflect on recent achievements and develop a long-term roadmap for sustainable regional road infrastructure investments.
+Montenegro is at a turning point in the development of its transport connectivity programs with neighboring economies and export markets.
+With the construction of the Bar-Boljare Highway, the country’s political leadership has an important opportunity to reflect on recent achievements and develop a long-term road-map to for sustainable road infrastructure investments & multi-modal transport solutions.

-Against this backdrop, the IRF Transport Connectivity Forum pursues the objective of presenting effective policies and practical measures based on international best practices to ensure Montenegro’s road programs continue to support the country’s economic development objectives.
+Against this backdrop, the Transport Connectivity Forum presented by the International Road Federation (IRF) pursues the objective of leveraging international best practices to ensure transport investments continue to support regional connectivity &economic development objectives.

 Endorsements & Participation